BogdanGrebenuk/pypdfkit/README.md

 report_builder.create_report("Hello world!", "test_file_name.pdf")
 ```

-"create_report" method will create a file with name "test_file_name.pdf" and the title of report wii be "Hello world!".
+"create_report" method will create a file with name "test_file_name.pdf" and the title of report will be "Hello world!".

 # "Totals section" configuration